-Canada’s history contains numerous episodes of domestic extremism.
-In Quebec the FLQ once terrorised the province by kidnapping politicians and bombing political targets and during the Oka Crisis tensions between the Indigenous and the settlers boiled over in dramatic waves of violence.
-Canada is no stranger to violent extremes on our soil and the most prominent form of violent ideological expression gripping our country today is Islamic Terrorism.
+Canada’s history contains numerous chapters of domestic extremism.
+In Quebec the FLQ once terrorized the province by kidnapping politicians and bombing political targets.
+During the Oka Crisis tensions between the Indigenous and the settlers boiled over in dramatic waves of violence.
+Canada is no stranger to extremes on our soil and the most prominent form of violent ideological expression gripping our country today is Islamic Terrorism.

 In recent years Canada has thwarted multiple Islamic terrorist attacks aimed at both government and civilian targets.
 The “Toronto 18” in 2006 were the largest known attempt at domestic terrorism.
 More recently, Aaron Driver was shot and killed in Strathroy, Ontario during a standoff with police over an investigation into Driver’s intention to carry out violent attacks in an urban area.
 Knowing that there have been multiple attempts to carry out major attacks in recent years, and knowing that a few, such as Corporal Nathan Cirillo, have in fact been killed by domestic terrorists, it is reasonable to question the safety of Canadians.

-Canada has been fortunate enough to escape the viciousness of terrorism that has assaulted the West in countries such as France, Britain, and the US.
-(Not to mention the countless episodes of violence in North Africa and the Middle East.)
-There are many reasons for this absence such as our geopolitical position, our distance from the Middle East, our less significant role in international relations, our more multicultural society, and the successful work of our intelligence, policing, and security forces.
+Canada has been fortunate to escape the worst of the violence that has assaulted countries such as France, Britain, Germany, and the US.
+(Not to mention the countless attacks in North Africa and the Middle East.)
+There are many reasons for this absence such as our geopolitical position, our distance from the Middle East, our less significant role in international relations, our more multicultural society, and the successful work of our intelligence and security forces.

 This trend of Muslim communities in Canada pointing out potential risks to law enforcement must be encouraged and nurtured.
 Extremists do not represent the majority of Muslims in Canada.
 Legitimate concerns and security risks regarding Islamic extremism should never degenerate into a climate where all Muslims are alienated and oppressed.